marktmng/marktmng/README.md

 ### 🚀 **About Me**
 > *"Blending code and creativity to build scalable, user‑centric digital solutions."*

-I am a **Software Developer** with a **completed Master’s degree in Information Technology (Software Development)** from Auckland Institute of Studies.
+I am a **Software Developer** with a **completed Master’s degree in Information Technology (Software Development)**.
 I have hands‑on experience across full‑stack development, cloud platforms, and graphic design for digital products, supported by professional internships as a **Software Developer at Source Infinity** and a **Frontend Developer at Brunton NZ**.
 I am focused on building maintainable systems, clean APIs, and intuitive user interfaces that solve real‑world business problems.

 ---